omni1504/verified-permissions-API-Gateway/README.md

 # Example for m2m and user authentication using API Gateway integration pattern and Verified Permissions as a policy store
 Simple example of m2m and user auth flow with API GW, Cognito and Verified Permissions

-ocumentation is all WIP
+Documentation is all WIP and will be updated as needed

-Solution Topology - refer to APIGW-Cognito-Verified-Permissions-0.2.drawio document

 Steps to install:
 1. Create a Cognito client and Microsoft Entra ID Enterprise Application following Steps in https://aws.amazon.com/blogs/security/5. how-to-set-up-amazon-cognito-for-federated-authentication-using-azure-ad/